scikit-learn-contrib/metric-learn/doc/introduction.rst

 machine learning dedicated to automatically constructing optimal distance metrics.

-This package contains efficient Python implementations of several popular metric learning algorithms.
+This package contains a efficient Python implementations of several popular metric learning algorithms, compatible with scikit-learn.
+This allows to use all the scikit-learn routines for pipelining and model selection for metric learning algorithms.